 Although it’s technically been Spring now for five weeks, the green season has not really hit our backyard yet!
 Lots of brown mulch and many sprouts with a promise of future hostas and ferns, but not a lot of colour.

-So Onetime (my 2.5 year old son) and I decided to brighten up the back garden with some painted homemade washer wind chimes!
+So Onetime, my son, and I decided to brighten up the back garden with some painted homemade Spring washer wind chimes!

 Amazon Affiliate links are included in this post.
-Please see my disclosure for more details.
+See my disclosure for more details.

 Wind Chime Materials: